 Last year we broke the story about how Jiffy Lube was sending unsolicited text messages to consumers.
-It turns out, the text messages were being sent by SMS provider TextMarks on behalf of Heartland Automotive Services, who operates 435 Jiffy Lube stations.
+It turns out, SMS provider TextMarks was sending the text messages on behalf of Heartland Automotive Services, who operates 435 Jiffy Lube stations.

 After we broke the story, consumers filed a Master Consolidated Class Action Complaint on September 23, 2011, claiming that Defendants Heartland Automotive Services, Inc. and TextMarks, Inc. sent them text messages in violation of the Telephone Consumer Protection Act (“TCPA”).

 Shortly thereafter (October 26th), Heartland filed a motion to dismiss the complaint.
 Heartland presented three different arguments in their motion, all of which were denied by the court.
 I’ve broken down these three arguments below and explain what impact they will have on the SMS marketing industry.

 FYI, I didn’t graduate from law school or even college, so below is my best effort to dissect and understand the court’s opinion.
 Instead of just taking my word, you’re encouraged to read the opinion below and make your own conclusions regarding the court’s decision.

 Text Message Spam Lawsuit – TextMarks and Jiffy Lube –

 Argument #1: Heartland wasn’t responsible for TextMarks’ actions.

 Heartland argued that it could not be held liable because they only “engaged” TextMarks to send the text messages; they didn’t send them themselves.
 The plaintiffs responded by asserting that the law recognizes a liability for any party responsible for the text messages, regardless of which entity physically sends the text messages.

 The court found that Heartland can be held liable, even if it did not physically send the text messages at issue.